Guindillator/Certainty/README.md

 # Certainty
 All code and raw data and files related to certainty project.
+Libraries employed are embedded in their respective jupyter notebook.

 ## Pipelines
 #### Code_Figures_Certainty_Project.ipynb
 Code used to create figure 3, 5 and Jaccard Similarity.
+Python 2.7

 #### NbClust.ipynb
 Code used to perform PCA analysis and NbClust test.
+R

+#### Horn's parallel analysis.ipynb
+Code used to perform Horn's parallel analysis.
+R

+#### Cross-Validation Certainty Model.ipynb
+Code used to perform the cross-validation of the certainty model.
+Python 2.7

 ## Files
-#### Complete_statements
-Statements used in the 3 surveys.

 #### Survey 1
 Analysis performed on cleaned data of survey 1.
 Probabilities Observed, G index, Confidence Intervals, Standard Error and "Landis & Koch 1977" interpretation.
 #### Survey 1 raw data